 From the manufacturing floor to the office, changing technology is eliminating thousands of jobs while creating thousands more.
 Preparing those people losing their jobs for newly-created jobs remains a challenge and an opportunity.

 An important component of the conversation continues to be how we help older workers fit into this new work dynamic.
-Life expectancy is now close to 79 years, and 40 percent of people between 65 an 69 are still working.
+Life expectancy is now close to 79 years, and 40 percent of people between 65 and 69 are still working.
 How do we help them skill-up for jobs that will be both financially and personally fulfilling?
 There are good programs out there.
-For that part of the discussion, Lynch and Schindelheim were joined by Paul Irving, the Chairman of the Milken Institute Center for the Future of Aging.
+For that part of the discussion, Joan and Ramona were joined by Paul Irving, chairman of the Milken Institute Center for the Future of Aging.